-In the Unity Schools Partnership, we endeavour to offer all pupils equal opportunities to participate fully in school life, including after-school activities and school trips.
+At Unity Schools Partnership, we endeavour to offer all pupils equal opportunities which are tailored to their individual needs to participate fully in school life, including after-school activities and school trips.

-Schools in the trust follow the requirement of the SEN Code of Practice to make 'reasonable adjustments' to the environment, curriculum and timetable; to address all pupils' needs by alleviating substantial disadvantage and being fully compliant with equalities legislation.
+Schools in the trust follow the requirement of the SEN Code of Practice to make 'reasonable adjustments' to the physical and learning environment; to address all pupils' needs by alleviating substantial disadvantage and being fully compliant with equalities legislation.
 This includes a duty on schools to provide auxiliary aids and services to pupils with physical disabilities.